sign-language-processing/sign-language-processing.github.io/src/index.md

 @identification:gebre2013automatic found that a simple random-forest classifier can distinguish between British Sign Language (BSL) and Greek Sign Language (ENN) with a 95\% F1 score.
-This finding is further supported by @identification:monteiro2016detecting which manages to differentiate between British Sign Language and French Sign Language (Langue des Signes Française, LSF) with 98\% F1 score in videos with static backgrounds, and between American Sign Language and British Sign Language with 70\% F1 score for videos mined from popular video sharing sites.
+This finding is further supported by @identification:monteiro2016detecting, which manages to differentiate between British Sign Language and French Sign Language (Langue des Signes Française, LSF) with 98\% F1 score in videos with static backgrounds, and between American Sign Language and British Sign Language with 70\% F1 score for videos mined from popular video sharing sites.
 The authors attribute their success mainly to the different fingerspelling systems, which is two-handed in the case of BSL and one-handed in the case of ASL and LSF.

-### Fingerspelling Recognition

-TODO

-### Fingerspelling Generation

-TODO

-### Sign Language Recognition, Translation and Production
+### Sign Language Recognition, Translation, and Production

 Sign language translation is generally considered the task of translating between a video in sign language to spoken language text.
 Sign language production is the reverse process, of producing a sign language video from spoken language text.
-Sign language recognition is the task of recognizing the signs themselves in the sign language.
+Sign language recognition is the task of recognizing the signs themselves in sign language.

-In the following graph we can see a fully connected pentagon where each node is a single data representation, and each directed edge represents the task of converting between one data representation to another.
+In the following graph, we can see a fully connected pentagon where each node is a single data representation, and each directed edge represents the task of converting between one data representation to another.

-We split the graph in two:
+We split the graph into two:

-- Every edge to the left, on the orange background represents a task in computer vision.
+- Every edge to the left, on the orange background, represents a task in computer vision.
 These tasks are inherently multilingual, thus generalize over all sign languages.
-- Every edge to the right, on the blue background represents a task in natural language processing.
+- Every edge to the right, on the blue background, represents a task in natural language processing.
 These tasks are sign language specific, requiring a specific sign language lexicon or spoken language tokens.
 - Every edge on both backgrounds represents a task requiring a combination of computer vision and natural language processing.

 <p>